slashinfty/rtgg.js/README.md

 ```

 ## Usage
-All functions return a promise with the data it fetches.
+All functions (aside from the time function below) return a promise with the data it fetches.
 It is strongly suggested to `await` each function call (which requires the calls to be within an `async` function - see the example at the end of the readme).

 They each have an optional callback function parameter so data can be manipulated before returning.

+`rtgg.getTime()`

+(New feature in v1.1.0) This function is called on the client instance, and returns a date object of the server time, which is updated at each API call [more information](https://github.com/racetimeGG/racetime-app/wiki/Public-API-endpoints#the-x-exact-date-header).

 ### Categories
 `slug` is the category slug (example: `ootr`).